tst-race/destini/README.md

 Destini is a set of Encoding and Transport component plugins for use with the [Raceboat](https://github.com/tst-race/raceboat) framework.
 This repo includes code for:

-* A Transport component (flickrDecomposed) that uses the Flickr service to move data via images.

-* A Transport component (MJPGDecomposed) that streams data directly to a client via steganography in a motion-JPEG stream.

 * An Encoding component (SRIVideoEncoding) that steganographically encodes data into MJPG files

 * An Encoding component (SRICLIEncoding) that steganographically encodes data into JPEG files